Search other articles

 What is the connection between a cluttered space and feelings of stress?

 Researchers at the Princeton University Neuroscience Institute published a study (The Journal of Neuroscience, 2011) which analyzed the effects of uncluttered and organized living.
-According to an article by Erin Doland which referenced the study, “Multiple stimuli present in the visual field at the same time compete for neural representation by mutually suppressing their evoked activity throughout visual cortex, providing a neural correlate for the limited processing capacity of the visual system.”
+According to an article on unclutterer.com that referenced the study, “Multiple stimuli present in the visual field at the same time compete for neural representation by mutually suppressing their evoked activity throughout visual cortex, providing a neural correlate for the limited processing capacity of the visual system.”
 Paraphrased in non-neuroscience jargon, this means that when your environment is cluttered, the chaos restricts your ability to focus.
 The clutter also limits your brain’s ability to process information.
 Clutter makes you distracted and unable to process information as well as you do in an uncluttered, organized, and serene environment.

 The researchers used functional magnetic resonance imaging (fMRI) and other physiological measurement tools to map the brain’s responses to organized and disorganized stimuli and to monitor task performance.
 The conclusions were strong: if you want to focus to the best of your ability and process information as effectively as possible, you need to clear the clutter from your home and work environment.
 This research shows that you will be less irritable, more productive, distracted less often, and able to process information better with an uncluttered and organized home and office.